Our rental house is almost renovated and I am sharing the before pictures and the progress so far.

 The dining room was previously carpeted and heavily soiled.
 Again, some of which was probably from the estate sale and from several months of sitting vacant.

 The linoleum in the bathrooms wasn’t in great shape either.

 The master bathroom had peeling floral wallpaper and needed some deep cleaning.
-We also needed to get rid of all the pink in order to appeal to a wider tenant-base.
+We also had to get rid of all the pink in order to appeal to a wider tenant-base.

-The light fixtures throughout were original to the home and in some cases, missing entirely.
+The light fixtures throughout were original to the home, very outdated and in some cases, missing entirely.

 I spoke with my rep at Mannington about good options for a rental.
 We knew hardwood probably wasn’t the best route so she steered me towards the Adura Max product.
 It gave me the look of hardwood that I love, but it’s waterproof, noise-proof and pretty much life-proof.
 Pretty much everything that’s perfect for a rental house!
 I headed to Nebraska Furniture Mart to see the full line in person.
 We had used Nebraska Furniture Mart for the hardwood floors at our last house and we were so pleased with the process and installed product that we knew they were the place to talk to again.